ibm-cloud-assets/rovs-tutorial/docs/01-vm-management.md

     ![](./images/vm-image6.png)

-1. From the center column click on the project vmimported-user1 to see the virtual machines that are currently deployed and available to your specific user account.
+1. From the center column click on the project “vm-imageyour-family-name” to see the virtual machines that are currently deployed and available to your specific user account.

     ![](./images/vm-image7.png)